KShebek/cbe504/main.typ

 The activity coefficient is simply whatever value is needed to account for non-idealities.
 Physically, $gamma_j<1$ if species attract one another, whereas $gamma_j>1$ if they repel one another.
 For an ideal mixture, $gamma_j$ is a value of 1.
-The value for $C^std$ is typically taken as $P\/(R T)$ for gases or 1 mol/L for liquids but should always be mentioned when reporting data.
+The value for $C^std$ is typically taken as 1 mol/L for liquids but should always be mentioned when reporting data.

 When describing the activities of gases, it is general convention to refer to the fugacity (the effective partial pressure) of a species, $f_j$, or a dimensionless fugacity coefficient $phi_j$ as follows:
 $ a_j = f_j/p^std = phi_j y_j p/p^std, $<eq:activity2>